 As adults, we focus mostly upon two realms: our livelihoods and relationships.
 These are a blessing as well as a trial for Muslims.
 The conscientious believer is constantly on guard about managing his or her relationships according to the pleasure of Allah.

 Marriage forms the basis of every biological relationship.
 It is the foundation that goes on to create entire families.
-It is a relationship that involves give-and-take of rights & responsibilities, and it begins with Allah’s name.
+It is a relationship that involves give-and-take of rights and responsibilities.

 All human interactions need goodwill and trust to succeed.
 Be they friendships, acquaintanceship, business collaborations, or professional bonds — success in all of these depends upon sincerity.

-When Allah blesses these two kinds of relationships with purity and growth, also known as barakah, they become a means of peace, happiness, and fulfillment.
+When Allah blesses these two kinds of relationships with purity and growth, barakah, they become a means of peace, happiness, and fulfillment.

 Barakah in Marriage